joonsung-brian/youtube-suggestion-algorithm-analysis/README.md

 Found a technique for analyzing voice data.<br>
 I was able to download algorithm data to understand simple voice commands.<br>

-Kagle conducted a compilation to analyze and recognize voice data sets.<br>
+Kaggle conducted a compilation to analyze and recognize voice data sets.<br>
 However, 3.5GB input data takes a lot of time to learn, so it's impossible.<br>

 Speech2Text Approach was available.<br>